The biggest fear for many home sellers is having their house sit on the market.

 - It aligns with their timeline of how long they think it might take to sell your house

-You’ll pay the commission to both your agent and the buyer’s agent.
+When you sell, you’ll pay the commission to both your real estate agent as well as the buyer’s agent.

 Well, technically you’re paying the commission to both agents’ brokerages.